michaelbolanos/github-sync/README.md

 ## Overview

-**github-sync.sh** is a simple yet powerful Bash script designed to streamline the synchronization of Git repositories located under the `~/scripts` directory.
-This script automates the process of fetching, stashing, pulling, and pushing changes to GitHub, ensuring that your local and remote repositories remain up to date.
+**github-sync.sh**  a simple yet powerful Bash script designed to streamline the synchronization of Git repositories located under the `~/scripts` directory.
+This script automates the process of fetching, stashing, pulling, and pushing changes to GitHub, ensuring that local and remote repositories remain up to date.

 ## Features